pcanwar/dojo/ethereum/README.md

 ### Back-End Development
 * Install [Docker](https://docs.docker.com/desktop/).
     Management of virtual infrastructure to run your applications or your preferred operating system.
-We need docker to be installed so we can work on [Geth](https://github.com/ethereum/go-ethereum)
+We need docker so we can work on [Geth](https://github.com/ethereum/go-ethereum)

 ### Platforms
 * Install [Nodejs](https://nodejs.org/en/).